What 23,000+ working people actually report

 Every week another headline announces the end of some profession, and every week actual working people have to calibrate: is my job on the list, and what is the smart move if it is?
 We have an unusual window into that question - our assessment asks working adults directly how AI is landing on their work, and enough of them have answered to see the pattern.

 The honest headline from our data: about one in ten working people say AI threatens their job - but the average hides the spread.
-Administrative and healthcare workers report roughly triple the concern of executives.
-And the people who feel threatened are not naive; they tend to be the ones watching the automatable layer of their own job shrink in real time.
+Retail, administrative, and healthcare workers report two to four times the concern of executives.
+And the people who feel threatened are not naive; the likeliest explanation in our read is that they are the ones seeing automation reach visible parts of their own week first.

 What our data shows about people who feel AI-threatened